-We expect family violence to increase during COVID 19 as it has with other natural disasters.
+We are still operating 24/7.
+We continue to provide all of our responses to family violence through safe social distancing face-to-face contact using Personal Protective Equipment (PPE) and remotely as well via phone and video link up.
+Family violence has increased during COVID 19 as it has with other natural disasters.
 We know that for women and children experiencing family violence, the home is the most unsafe place for them.
 During self-isolation, the home will become unsafe for many women and children.
 Family violence services, along with police, are Essential Services still operating for you.
-Please call 000 in an emergency, or if you are thinking you are, or are becoming, unsafe call 1800 RESPECT (1800 737 732) or Safe Steps (1800 015 188) to talk to a specialist family violence worker.
+Please call 000 in an emergency, or if you are feeling unsafe, call 1800 RESPECT (1800 737 732) or Safe Steps (1800 015 188) to talk to a specialist family violence worker.